- Who We Are

 We sincerely hope that you are all staying healthy and safe during this unprecedented and difficult time.
 Please know RMCC’s commitment to each one of the children and families we serve has not changed.

-While our building is closed, our therapists and educators remain devoted to each child they work with and continue to deliver needed services through Telehealth; that is, connecting with and guiding each family, using phone calls and video conferencing.
+Our building is closed, but our therapists and educators continue to deliver needed services through Telehealth; that is, connecting with and guiding each family, using phone calls and video conferencing.

 We are here for you and encourage you to reach out with any questions or concerns.